 These car tax rates apply to cars registered from 1 March 2001.
 Cars registered before this date are charged based on their engine size; as of April 2021, those with engines smaller or equal to 1549cc now pay £170 a year, and those with larger engines pay £280 a year.

 A rolling 40-year car tax exemption for classic vehicles applies from 1 April 2015.
 It means any vehicle built 40 or more years ago will be exempt from car tax on an automatic rolling basis on 1 April each year.

-Table notes: Correct as of March 2021.
-Uses current WLTP CO2 figures. *Alternative fuel rates apply.
+Table notes: Correct as of June 2021.
+Uses current WLTP CO2 figures. *Alternative-fuel rates apply.

-Excluding zero-emission cars, which pay no tax at all, lower-emission cars typically pay relatively more (for the same car type) under the new system from the outset.
-Higher-emission car owners pay more in the short term, but may be better off in the longer term.
+Excluding zero-emission cars, on which you pay no tax at all, lower-emission cars tend to have relatively higher tax rates (for the same car type) under the new system from the outset.
+Owners of higher-emission cars pay more in the short term, but might be better off in the longer term.

 For example, under the current system and applying the latest rates (from April 2021), you would pay £1,315 of car tax over 10 years for the the Toyota Prius Plug-in hybrid.
 The cleanest car in the table, it has a remarkably low CO2 figure of just 28g/km.